-Our Designated Safeguarding Lead is: Ms K Saffer (Deputy Head)
+Our Designated Safeguarding Lead is: Mrs J Schalkwyk (Assistant Head)

-Our Designated Safeguarding Persons are: Mrs Helen Bretherick (Head of School) and Mrs J Schalkwyk (Deputy Head)
+Our Designated Safeguarding Persons are: Mrs Helen Bretherick (Head of School), Michelle Rondeau (Assistant Headteacher) and Sam Hazelgrove (Family Support Worker)

-Our Child Protection and Safeguarding Governor: Ms Carole Cook
+Our Child Protection and Safeguarding Governor: Ms Svenja Francis

 If you need some support or you have a concern about any child please speak to the class teacher or make an appointment at the school office to speak to one of the safeguarding team.